lcherone/LXD-UI/README.md

 **Current features:**

- - List, start and stop containers
+ - Create, start and stop containers.
  - Shell access into containers (xterm.js), and no need to setup any certificates.
+ - Launch containers images.

 > More to come...
 Its my first project with [electron-vue](https://github.com/SimulatedGREG/electron-vue) and node in general, contributions/feedback is very welcome.